 DHMP does not compensate, reward, or incent, financially or otherwise, associates for inappropriate restrictions of care.
 We do not promote or otherwise provide an incentive to employees or provider reviewers for withholding benefit for approval for medically necessary services to which you are entitled.
-Utilization review and benefit coverage decisions are based on proper care and service in addition to the applicable terms of this Booklet.
-We do not design, calculate, award, or permit financial or other incentives based on the frequency of denials of authorization for coverage, reductions, or limitations on hospital lengths of stay, medical services or charges, telephone calls or other contacts with care providers or members.
+Utilization review and benefit coverage decisions are based on proper care and service.
+We do not design, calculate, award, or permit financial or other incentives based on;

+- the frequency of denials of authorization for coverage - reductions, or limitations on hospital lengths of stay - medical services or charges - telephone calls or other contacts with care providers or members